artmg/macUP/about_setup.md

 ### Disk protection

+You may have some personal notes on setting up with Disk Encryption that you wish to refer to.
+You might also consider leaving this step until later, when you have any private data store available, so that you can safely store the recovery key.

-Encrypt Startup disk: System Prefs / Security and Privacy / FileVault / Turn on / Display Recovery Key - store in safe place Show hard drives: Finder / Preferences (from top menu or ⌘-,) / General / Show / Check Hard Disks See also Service.IN encryption
+* Encrypt Startup disk:
+	* System Prefs / Security and Privacy / FileVault / Turn on /
+	* Display Recovery Key - store in safe place
+* Show hard drives:
+	* Finder / Preferences (from top menu or ⌘-,) /
+	* General / Show / Check Hard Disks

 ### Firewall

+* Turn the firewall on:
+* System Prefs / Network / Firewall
-Turn on: System Prefs / Security and Privacy / Firewall / Turn On
+	* in earlier macOS versions was System Prefs / Security and Privacy / Firewall
+* Turn On

-… leave default options for now
+	* … leave default options for now

+* Turn OFF Sharing
-Turn OFF: System Prefs / Sharing
+* System Prefs / (General /) Sharing

 Set Computer Name as per Devices and Configs